 CHEN LAO SHI

 As an educator, I have been working with families with children (1-12) for over 23 years in various programs and schools.
-I’ve worked with CISC billingual preschool, Bush, Sponge school, Saint Thomas, Open Window, YMCA, and Gymboree.
+My work experiences has been with KPL, CISC bilingual preschool, The Bush School, Sponge school, Saint Thomas, Open Window, YMCA, and Gymboree.
 I am a children’s art instructor as well as a native Chinese language instructor.
 Our art curriculum is about creative explorations using various mediums and techniques.
 I have been teaching art to children for over two decade and have a background in architecture.
 I became introduced to Mandarin teaching in 2006 through working for Sponge as their lead Mandarin teacher.
 Over the years, I have developed a building block curriculum for non-native families wishing to learn Mandarin speaking.
-In recent years, a new curriculum for native learners has been developed for preschoolers to learn reading and writing skills utilizing art (oracle script), culture and play.
+In recent years, a new curriculum for native learners has been developed for young children to learn reading and writing skills utilizing art (oracle script), culture and play.

 In 2011, my husband and I co-founded PANDA CLASS and its been such a wonderful journey growing and learning with our students.
 Our goal is for our center to become a place where children can develop individual thinking and creative learning abilities.
 Learn the power of self expression through the use of oral and visual outlets.